-- A VNIC cannot be shared between multiple guest network interfaces, i.e. each guest network interface must have its own, exclusive VNIC. - The VNIC and the guest network interface that uses the VNIC must be assigned identical MAC addresses.
+- A VNIC cannot be shared between multiple guest network interfaces, i.e. each guest network interface must have its own, exclusive VNIC.

-which was complex and varied from one distribution to the next.
+&lt;sup>3For Mac OS X and Solaris hosts, net filter drivers were already added in VirtualBox 2.0 (as initial support for Host Interface Networking on these platforms).
+With VirtualBox 2.1, net filter drivers were also added for the Windows and Linux hosts, replacing the mechanisms previously present in VirtualBox for those platforms; especially on Linux, the earlier method required creating TAP interfaces and bridges, which was complex and varied from one distribution to the next.
 None of this is necessary anymore.
 Bridged network was formerly called "Host Interface Networking" and has been renamed with version 2.2 without any change in functionality.